AlperenCicek/nlp/README.md

 # nlp
-Codes and practice of Natural Language Processing lesson.
+Codes and practice of Natural Language Processing.